OpenOil-UG/aleph/docs/source/api.rst

 dictionary with the following items:

 -  archive\_url: a link to our cached copy of the document
--  collection: which of our document bases the document is from
 -  source\_url: original source (e.g. on the regulator website).
+-  viewer\_url: link to the Aleph page where you can view the document
 -  title: document title
 -  score: how well the document matches the search query, as measured by elasticsearch